Skip to Content

 Hands-on learning is simply learning by doing.

-The process of learning this way takes place through action.
+This learning process takes place through action.
 The brain is stimulated in multiple areas through practical learning experiences.

 The senses are engaged through physical participation in learning.
-Through their seven senses, children develop an understanding of their world and engage with different learning styles.
+Children use their seven senses to understand their world and engage with various learning styles.

 Small child touching a pear on a tree

-Hands-on learning promotes fine motor skills and allows children to learn through their mistakes.
-It provides real opportunities for children to experiment and learn about the world through play.
+Hands-on learning enhances fine motor skills and allows children to learn from their mistakes.
+It offers real opportunities for children to experiment and learn about the world through play.

 Examples of Hands-On Learning Activities

-Here are a few examples of the kinds of activities that encourage a hands-on approach.
+Here are some activities that encourage a hands-on approach:

 • Playdough